IIT-LAND/reval_clustering/docs/source/experiments.rst

-Then we compute the classification accuracy and the `adjusted mutual information score (AMI) <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_mutual_info_score.html#sklearn.metrics.adjusted_mutual_info_score>`__ to compare two partitions (this score is independent of label permutations):
+Then we compute the classification accuracy and the `adjusted mutual information score (AMI) <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_mutual_info_score.html#sklearn.metrics.adjusted_mutual_info_score>`__ to compare two partitions (this score is independent of label permutations and is equal to 1.0 when two partitions are identical:

 .. code:: python3